Innovative Drone Use for Commercial Applications

 Drones can be used to inspect the equipment of oil and gas companies.4 This can include pipelines and storage tanks.
 Drones sent to offshore oil rigs for visual inspections can save time and money.
 Oil company BP has used drones to conduct surveys of its maintenance activities in Alaska.5

-3. Surveying Storm Damage
+3. Surveying storm damage

 Insurance companies are using drones for damage assessment following storms and natural disasters.
 They're receiving permission from the FAA to use drones for such things as roof inspections and aerial overviews of damaged homes and businesses.
 This saves time and reduces physical risks for insurance workers.
 Travelers began a drone training program in anticipation of the FAA's commercial drone regulations, which took effect in mid-2016.
 The company began using drones shortly thereafter; one example is the use of drones to assess the damage from Hurricane Matthew.
 Travelers has trained more than 100 FAA-certified claim professionals to operate drones and plans to train another couple of hundred in 2017.